 A research done by Lisa R. Yanek for Johns Hopkins showed that people who had a more positive outlook on life were less likely to suffer from any cardiovascular disease (even when statistically, they could suffer it at any moment).
 That’s how important training your brain to think more positive is.

-Four ways to start thinking positive.
+Five ways to start thinking positive.

 So now that you are aware of how important thinking positive is, the next big question is, how do you train your brain to actually do this?
 Well, lucky for you, it can be done with just a small amount of time and dedication.